 Cybersecurity is changing.
 It’s always changing, and it always will.
 What’s new is the COVID-induced, pressure cooker-type situation that we are currently in.
 Employees are working in an atypical environment, cybercriminals have increased the volume of attacks and amplified the complexity of attacks, and we are seeing a shortage of skilled cybersecurity professionals.
 We share the same shiver that went down your spine.

 Look, we are all living in a slightly atypical situation.
 The work scenario that we know from last year has shifted, which means a larger portion of the workforce is working from home.
 Although that may not sound like a challenging situation, it really poses some issues for the cybersecurity professionals within our organization.
 Their list of responsibilities has increased exponentially.
-Many businesses may not have been prepared to transition to a remote-work scenario.
 Employees may not know what cybersecurity rules apply at home.
 And, cybercriminals are capitalizing on the sudden shift.
 Yep, it’s atypical for employees, businesses, and the cybersecurity team trying to layer in as many protections as possible.

 According to research executed by Arkose Labs, 445 million cyber-attacks have been detected since the beginning of 2020.
 And we just hit the half-way point in the year!
 Need a bit more data?
 A report from Varonis indicates that there are approximately 7 million data records compromised each day.
 Cyber-attacks are happening.
 They are happening more often, and cybercriminals are leveraging tools like artificial intelligence and machine learning to make the attacks more complex and less detectable.